groundy

 Competitive Context: What This Means for the AI Landscape

 OpenAI’s restructuring accelerates a competitive dynamic that rewards capital accumulation.
-The company’s $300–500 billion valuation and Stargate infrastructure commitments create infrastructure moats that smaller or safety-focused competitors cannot match on equivalent timelines.
+The company’s $852 billion valuation and Stargate infrastructure commitments create infrastructure moats that smaller or safety-focused competitors cannot match on equivalent timelines.13

-Anthropic, which was founded by former OpenAI researchers who cited safety concerns, maintains a different governance model and has attracted talent departing OpenAI.
-Former OpenAI safety researcher Jan Leike left for Anthropic, publicly stating his concern that OpenAI had begun prioritizing “shiny products” over safety work.
-A Fortune analysis found engineers at OpenAI were eight times more likely to leave for Anthropic than the reverse.12
+Anthropic, which was founded by former OpenAI researchers who cited safety concerns, maintains a different governance model and has continued to draw talent away from OpenAI.
+The exodus predates the restructuring: safety researcher Jan Leike resigned in May 2024, writing that safety culture had “taken a backseat to shiny products,” and joined Anthropic.
+The pattern outlasted the recapitalization.
+A 2025 Fortune analysis, drawing on SignalFire’s talent data, found engineers at OpenAI were roughly eight times more likely to leave for Anthropic than the reverse.12

 The competitive pressure operates in both directions: OpenAI’s capital advantages are real, but talent attrition to safety-focused competitors represents a capability risk that financial investment alone cannot resolve.